sipsorcery-org/sipsorcery/examples/Softphone/SIPSorcery.SoftPhone/readme.txt

 Author: Aaron Clauson
 URL: https://github.com/sipsorcery/sipsorcery

-The SIPSorcery softphone is a demo (note the "demo") application to prototype using .Net as a suitable runtime environment for a softphone application requiring deterministic audio sampling and playback, it's not.
-And also to prototype placing calls via Google Voice's XMPP gateway, this works well.
+The SIPSorcery softphone is a demo application to prototype using .Net as a suitable runtime environment for a softphone application requiring deterministic audio sampling and playback, it's not.

-As far as using the softphone goes there are settings that can be entered in the sipsorcery-softphone.exe.config (sorry I was too lazy to do a menu screen for the settings so you'll have to use a text editor).
+Settings that can be adjusted in the softphone.exe.config.

 Audio:
 ------